cmadding/MSDS6306/Case Study 2/CaseStudy2__JAedits_4models_.md

 ```
 ## [1] 0.1606838
 ```
-Here we can see that Laboratory Technician, sales representative roles, human resources workers, laboratory technicians and sales executive have more attrition than other roles given in the data set.
+Here we can see that sales representative roles, human resources workers, laboratory technicians and sales executive have more attrition than other roles given in the data set.

 ```r